yannara/AddTempAdminRights/README.md

 ⚠️ **THIS FREE PRODUCT IS PROVIDED “AS IS”, WITHOUT ANY WARRANTIES, GUARANTEES, OR RIGHTS TO CLAIM OR COMPENSATION.
 PLEASE UNDERSTAND THAT FREE SECURITY TOOLS ARE FAR FROM THE BEST SOLUTIONS.** ⚠️

+# Change History
+02.11.2025	Published final first version of the script.

+03.12.2025	Updated the script to use SID admin group instead of local admin group.
+This will make use possible for any Windows language.

 # Features
 - Uses Intune Win32 app package detection method to flag the status of admin rights been added.
 Detection file is also removed in 5 minutes together with previleges.
 - Logs activity in Event Viewer Application - node.
 Two log event will hapen - rights added and rights removed.